-Pick the best large tent and you’ll have a trusty and reliable holiday option for years to come.
+Pick the best large tent and you’ll have a trusty and reliable vacation option for years to come.
 After all, the staycation with family or friends is on the rise – and rightly so.
-It’s a great and inexpensive way to discover the incredible countryside right on your doorstep.
-So, if you’re planning to take a holiday somewhere close to home this year, it’s well worth swapping the hotel, apartment or B&B for a campsite.
-A camping holiday can be a unique and memorable experience that offers the chance to enjoy quality time together in the great outdoors.
+It’s a great and inexpensive way to discover the incredible countryside right on your doorstep and create everlasting memories with loved ones.
+So, if you’re planning to take a vacation somewhere close to home this year, it’s well worth swapping the hotel, apartment or B&B for a campsite.

 They’re also lighter and more packable than ever before, meaning you won’t need to tow a trailer just to accommodate everything.
-Unlike the heavy, cumbersome tents of old, they’re also quick and easy to pitch, with intuitive designs and robust yet lightweight poles – or even, in some cases, no poles at all.
+Unlike the heavy, cumbersome tents of old, they’re also quick and easy to pitch (for help with this, see how to pitch a tent), with intuitive designs and robust yet lightweight poles – or even, in some cases, no poles at all.
 Technological advances in tent design have led to the rise of air tents, which use inflatable integrated beams instead of traditional tent poles.
 They’re an increasingly popular option that still offer good durability and a sturdy construction with minimal fuss and reduced set-up time.

 We’ve carefully picked out a top selection of large tents from the biggest and most reputable brands, designed for a range of needs and uses – so whether you’re looking for a portable take on the iconic tipi or bell tent for your next glamorous glamping getaway, or a roomy tent with plenty of living space to house the whole family, there’s an option for you.

 All of the shelters featured in this review of the best large tents are high-capacity models designed for groups and families.
 If you don't need quite so much legroom, check out our best 4-person tents, best 2-person tents, and all-inclusive buying guide for the best tents for all kinds of adventure.